jpvanegasc/spotify-clone/README.md

     └── README.md

-As mentioned before, this project was built using Docker (bonus no. 1), and various different  functionalities have been implemented, such as:
+As mentioned before, this project was built using Docker (bonus no. 1).

+Some new functionalities that I was thinking but couldn't implement (because time ran out):

-* Search of user by email or by spotify id
+* Search of user by email
 * Get all of a given user playlists'

-Some more that I was thinking but couldn't implement (because time ran out):

 * Create a special playlist table on which the user's favorite songs are stored, and its corresponding endpoint